thunderbird89/esf/stories/story-knock-knock.md

 > "That's all we need, Chief.
 How can Station support you?"

 > "Send us every spare power cell you have.
 Every weapons component.
 Every shield emitter.
-Hell, send us *Cardigan*'s entire torpedo magazine—we're transferring it to *Gallipoli* since she's got the working fire control.
+Hell, send us *Cardigan*'s entire torpedo magazine - we're transferring it to *Gallipoli* since she's got the working fire control.
 And coffee.
 Lots of coffee."

 > "Already on the way.
 And Chief?"